 The common law tort of invasion of privacy continues to develop throughout Canada and the provinces in various ways.
-For example, in the last few years, Ontario has recognized the common law torts referred to as Intrusion on Seclusion and Public Disclosure of Private Facts.
+For example, in the last few years, Ontario has recognized the common law torts referred to as Intrusion on Seclusion, Public Disclosure of Private Facts and Publicity Placing a Person In False Light.
 While the courts initially limited the damages to approximately C\$20,000 for a breach, except in extraordinary circumstances, in recent months the courts appear more willing to increase the damage awards for an individual breach to more substantive dollar values.